 Join the Discussion: Update Our Watershed Action Plans

-We’ve been hosting discussions with technical experts, First Nations, stakeholders and community members to help update our Coastal Region Watershed Action Plans.
-The 2011 Action Plans guide our funding decisions and are the basis for determining the conservation and enhancement projects we support.
+We’re talking with technical experts, First Nations, stakeholders and community members about updating our 14 Coastal Region Watershed Action Plans developed in 2011.
+Six workshops have been held, and we’re planning five more in May 2017.
+Please join the discussion.
+Help us update the Action Plans that guide our funding decisions and are the basis for determining the conservation and enhancement projects we support.

 The renewed Watershed Action Plans will be complete by fall 2017, and will provide strategic direction for the next five years.
 Draft Watershed Action Plans will be posted here for review and comment before being finalized.

 Stay informed.
-Subscribe to FWCP news and we’ll let you know when the draft and final Watershed Action Plan is available.
+Subscribe to FWCP news and we’ll let you know more about the spring workshops and when the draft and final Watershed Action Plan is available.

 Ash River Watershed (Port Alberni) Jan.
 10, 2017